 Finally, head south to Rock Hill and Historic Brattonsville, site of the 1780 Battle of Huck's Defeat, where Patriot forces triumphed over British regulars and revived morale among those in the Upstate.
 Cowpens and Kings Mountain followed in a series of Patriot victories.
 The Brattonvile site is open Tuesday-Sunday.

 Three smaller sites in the Rock Hill area also are worth stops: Andrew Jackson State Park, which tells how the future US president bore a scar inflicted by a British officer when he was just 9 years old; the Battle of Fishdam Ford in Chester, memorialized with a small granite marker and an official state historical maker; and Buford's Massacre in Lancaster, featuring granite markers that tell the story of how the infamous British officer Banastre Tarleton brutally slaughtered Patriot prisoners in 1780.

 What else - Take a drive along Scenic SC 11, a stretch of highway from I-85 to Gaffney with stunning mountain views, and stop by the Gaffney Outlet Marketplace.
 Rock Hill sites to visit include Winthrop University, Glencairn Garden, Ebenezer Park and Manchester Meadows Park.
 The town also offers five breweries, a cidery and a bottle shop that make up the York County Brew Trail.

 Where to eat - For comfort food and small plates, there's Mountain View Restaurant near Blacksburg.
 In Gaffney, sample the barbecue choices at Daddy Joe's Beach House BBQ & Grill.
-Popular Rock Hill options include riverfront dining at The Pump House, elegant meals at Michael's Rock Hill Grille and casual dining in the heart of downtown at The Flipside Restaurant.
+Popular Rock Hill options include riverfront dining at The Pump House and casual dining in the heart of downtown at The Flipside Restaurant.